 During the backup, file history is transferred from the cluster over NDMP over the LAN to the backup server, where it is maintained in a catalog.
 In some cases, the backup application and the tape server software both reside on the same physical machine.

 OneFS remote NDMP backup also includes intelligent IP selection functionality.
-This enables backup applications like Avamar and Commvault to select the most desirable interfaces and preferred network for NDMP traffic.
+This enables backup applications such as Avamar and Commvault to select the most desirable interfaces and preferred network for NDMP traffic.

 Token-based incremental backups are also supported.
 These are achieved by configuring the data management application (DMA) to maintain a timestamp database and to pass the reference time token on to the cluster for use during each incremental backup.
 This method does not rely on level based incremental backups, as described above, at all.